 Training: The club conducts Amateur Radio license training courses for anyone seeking a new license.
 See Calendar page for training dates or contact us for dates and times.

-The club operates in the Southlake Emergency Operations Center at the DPS.
-We also support the Grapevine EOC and Keller EOC.
+The club operates in the Southlake Emergency Operations Center, the Keller EOC, and the Grapevine EOC.
 We work with Tarrant County RACES, 146.940, during emergency operations.

 If you or your organization would like radio communications for your event, contact us and we will be glad to discuss the opportunity with you.